Are you HIPAA Compliant?

 What does xCures do to protect security?

-Access to personally-identifiable health information (PHI) is restricted to the patient, their health care providers, and only those xCures employees who need access for their jobs (all such employees take training in handling PHI).
-Some xCures employees, such as software developers, who need access to the format of the data to but not the content, can access a version of data in which all PHI has been removed and replaced with tokens, so as to protect a patient’s privacy.
+Access to personally-identifiable health information (PHI) is restricted to you, the health care providers you have identified or who are providing treatment to you, and only those xCures employees who need access for their jobs (all such employees take training in handling PHI).
+Some xCures employees, such as software developers, who need access to the format of the data to but not the content, can access a version of data in which all PHI has been removed and replaced with tokens, so as to protect your privacy.

-All data at rest within the system (e.g., in files, in databases, etc.) is encrypted.
+All data at rest within the system (e.g., in files, in databases is encrypted.
 All data in motion (e.g., being viewed in a web browser, or sent via email) is likewise encrypted in transit.
 This is done to protect privacy at all times.
-Tools like CAPTCHAs are used to prevent attacks on web portals by malicious actors.
-In addition, we provide security training to all xCures employees regarding best security practices, and we monitor our infrastructure for signs of intrusion or hacking attempts.
+We use various technologies to hinder and prevent e attacks on our web portals and data infrastructure by malicious actors.
+In addition, we provide security training to all xCures employees regarding best security practices and the handling of PHI, and we monitor our infrastructure for signs of intrusion or hacking attempts.